Git for Administrators

 remotes/origin/MOODLE_29_STABLE 3f03740 Replaced deprecated function

-Git created the branch master which tracks origin/master automatically, because the remote repository has checked out master.
+Git created the branch main which tracks origin/main automatically, because the remote repository has checked out main.
 Therefore, create a new branch, which tracks the appropriate remote branch.
 Of course, this is only possible, if the remote repository offers those branches.

 $ git checkout -b MOODLE_29_STABLE origin/MOODLE_29_STABLE